Jordan Thorniley: Sheffield Wednesday

-Although he first appeared as unused substitute for the match against Cambridge United, which they lost 2–1 at extra time in the first round of the League Cup, Thorniley spent the most of the 2016–17 season, playing for the side.
+Although he first appeared as unused substitute for the match against Cambridge United, which they lost 2–1 in extra time in the first round of the League Cup, Thorniley spent most of the 2016–17 season playing for the side.
 He then was featured under Carlos Carvalhal throughout the pre-season ahead of the 2017–18 season.

 On 29 August 2017, Thorniley was loaned out to League Two side Accrington Stanley until January.
 Thorniley made his Accrington Stanley debut, where he started the whole game in the left-back position, in a 2–1 win over Morecambe on 2 September 2017.
 Since making his debut for the club, he quickly established himself in the starting eleven, in which he played in the left-back position.
 He continued starting the side until he suffered an injury in late-December.
 As result, Thorniley returned to his parent club on 4 January 2018.

 Shortly after his loan spell at Accrington Stanley came to an end, Thorniley appeared as an unused substitute in a 0–0 draw against rivals Sheffield United on 12 January 2018.
 He then made his Sheffield Wednesday debut, starting alongside Frederico Venâncio and Daniel Pudil in a three-man defence, in a 0–0 draw against Cardiff City on 20 January 2018.
 After the match, his debut performance was praised by Manager Jos Luhukay.
 Thorniley was then given a handful of first team opportunities for the next five matches.
 As a result, on 15 February 2018, Thorniley signed a new contract with the club, keeping him until 2021.
 However, in a 2–1 loss against Millwall on 20 February 2018, Thorniley collided with Jed Wallace in the lead up to the Lions' second goal, leading him to be taken off on a stretcher and was substituted as a result.
 After treatment at the hospital, it was concluded that Thorniley's injury was not as serious as first feared.